defgsus/blog/blog/_posts/2021/2021-04-28-malazan-clip-features.md

 universe!

-Here's an example from a different universe where the big-blurred composition vs. uncomposed details worked quite well.
+Here's an example from a different universe where the big-blurred composition vs. unrelated details worked quite well.
 It's a combination of *a photo of two androids walking through a futuristic city* and stuff like *close-up of a sad robot*, *close-up of various machinery parts* and so on.